Azara celastrina

 Azara celastrina, also known as lilen, is a small tree in the family Salicaceae.
-It grows to a height of 10m and its native range is central Chile.
-The yellow flowers are in an axillary corymb, and the leaves are serrate, oval and alternate, with a length of 4cm.
-A. celastrina grows in semi-arid conditions up to 1000m elevation.
+It grows to a height of 10 m and it is endemic to Central Chile.
+The yellow flowers are in an axillary corymb, and the leaves are serrate, oval and alternate, with a length of 4 cm.
+A. celastrina grows in semi-arid conditions up to 1000 m elevation.